Archive for January, 2006

 Your Attention, Please

 One of the things that people like to do is “boil down” the staggering complexity of the world into comprehensive rules and principles.
-Surprisingly, the world often cooperates by revealing itself to be, in fact, a rather orderly place that does indeed seem to behave according to laws that are simple enough for us to ferret out.
+Surprisingly, the world itself often cooperates by revealing itself to be, in fact, a rather orderly place that does indeed seem to behave according to laws that are simple enough for us to ferret out.

-Some of the rules we have worked out are abstruse, detailed and complicated, yet have held up well under critical examination - quantum mechanics and general relativity come to mind - while others are vague generalities like “there’s a sucker born every minute” and “faint heart ne’er won fair lady”.
-Some are obviously wrong, like “a watched pot never boils” (try this one yourself), and “the best things in life are free” (not all payment is in the form of money!), or my pet peeve, “everything happens for a reason.”
+Some of the rules we have worked out are abstruse, detailed and complicated, yet have held up well under critical examination – quantum mechanics and general relativity come to mind – while others are vague generalities like “there’s a sucker born every minute” and “faint heart ne’er won fair lady”.
+Some are obviously wrong, like “a watched pot never boils”.

-Sometimes we pick one thing and make it a central organizing principle.
+Sometimes we pick one thing and make it the central orgainizing principle of the world.
 My friend Bob Wyman, for example, has worked out a plausible system of ethics entirely based upon the idea of resisting entropy.
-Another friend, songwriter Larry Mcnally, has written that “Love is everything - everything else is nothing.”
-He’s not the first to make the suggestion, but it makes a good song.
+Another friend, songwriter Larry Mcnally has written that “Love is everything – everything else is nothing.”
+He’s not the first to take that stance, but it’s a good song.

 Well, I’m not immune to this temptation either, and sometimes I think that the fundamental currency in human affairs - the fungible coin in which the business of mankind is transacted - is attention.